Eleanor CavillSenior Associate

 She also has experience of crisis communications and has worked on a number of issues management mandates including cyber security.

-Eleanor is an Associate at Kekst CNC in London where she has worked since January 2018.
+Eleanor is a Senior Associate at Kekst CNC in London where she has worked since January 2018.

 Since joining the firm, Eleanor has gained experience on a broad range of projects, with a focus on media relations, reputation, crisis and issues management.